Kevin Nash: Feud with Triple H (2003)

 After a nine-month injury, Nash returned as a face on the April 7, 2003 episode of Raw, much to the delight of both Shawn Michaels and Triple H, who were feuding with each other when Nash returned.
 As part of the storyline, Nash was given a choice to remain friends with either Michaels or Triple H. After Nash would not make the decision, Triple H made the decision for him and turned on him with a low blow.
 This led to Nash and Triple H feuding with one another.
-Nash teamed up with Michaels and Booker T against Triple H, Ric Flair and Chris Jericho in a six-man tag team match at Backlash which ended with Triple H picking up the win for his team, pinning Nash after hitting him with a sledgehammer.
-Following Backlash, Nash was granted a shot at Triple H's World Heavyweight Championship, and the two squared off at Judgment Day with Michaels and Flair in their respective corners.
+Nash teamed up with Michaels and Booker T against Triple H, Ric Flair and Chris Jericho in a six-man tag team match at Backlash on April 27 which ended with Triple H picking up the win for his team, pinning Nash after hitting him with a sledgehammer.
+Following Backlash, Nash was granted a shot at Triple H's World Heavyweight Championship, and the two squared off at Judgment Day on May 18 with Michaels and Flair in their respective corners.
 Triple H would get himself disqualified and kept the title as a result, but this did not stop Nash from attacking Triple H following the match, putting him through the announcer's table with a Jackknife Powerbomb.
-The next month, they fought again in a Hell in a Cell match at Bad Blood with Mick Foley as the special guest referee, but Nash lost the match.
+The next month, they fought again in a Hell in a Cell match at Bad Blood on June 15 with Mick Foley as the special guest referee, but Nash lost the match.

-In August 2003, Nash feuded with Chris Jericho and was forced to cut his hair after losing a hair vs. hair match against Jericho on the August 18 episode of Raw.
+In August, Nash feuded with Chris Jericho and was forced to cut his hair after losing a hair vs. hair match against Jericho on the August 18 episode of Raw.
 This was made to cover Nash having to cut his hair for his role as The Russian for the 2004 Punisher film.
-His last match in WWE was at SummerSlam in an Elimination Chamber match for the World Heavyweight Championship against Triple H, Shawn Michaels, Goldberg, Chris Jericho, and Randy Orton.
+His last match in WWE was at SummerSlam on August 24 in an Elimination Chamber match for the World Heavyweight Championship against Triple H, Shawn Michaels, Goldberg, Chris Jericho, and Randy Orton.
 He was the first to be eliminated after Jericho pinned him following Sweet Chin Music from Michaels.
 Before leaving, however, he executed a Jackknife Powerbomb on Jericho and Orton.
 Nash then stepped away from in-ring action and underwent neck surgery.